Priyanshu-hawk/ChatGPT-unofficial-api-selenium/README.md

 ***Now you can see a chrome browser window opened.
 You can use this browser to login to chatgpt.
 And accept the promepts which are asking for your permission on chatapt page.***

+#### https://chat.openai.com/chat paste this link to the remote chrome browser and login to chatgpt.

 ### 2. Close the remote chrome browser.
 ```
 python chrome_handler.py k